waprin/waprin.github.io/index.md

 I write posts on programming, mental health, and startups on my [blog](/blog).

-My biggest passion project is a new type of goal and habit tracker called Navigoals.
+My biggest passion project is a new type of goal and time tracker called Navigoals.
 It's still an early work in progress, but you can sign up on the email list if you're interested - [Navigoals.com](https://navigoals.com).

 I have several "micro-saas" ideas queued up.
 Many of which will be built in public -  so stay tuned, and if you're interested, you can find me on [twitter](https://twitter.com/bill_prin).